On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Unofficial translation

-In obedience to paragraph 5 of Article 35 of the Code of the Republic of Kazakhstan of 7 July 2020 “On Public Health and the Healthcare System”, I HEREBY ORDER:
+Pursuant to paragraph 5 of Article 35 of the Code of the Republic of Kazakhstan “On Public Health and Healthcare system” I hereby ORDER:

 1. That the attached rules for the organisation and conduct of internal and external quality reviews of health services (care) shall be approved.